From voluntary to mandatory: the EU Digital Product Passport timeline for fashion

 The European Green Deal’s Circular Economy Action Plan (CEAP) identified textiles as one of the sectors where circular-economy interventions would deliver the greatest impact.
 The reasons are well documented: the industry’s high material throughput, low reuse and recycling rates, the volume of textile waste entering landfill and incineration, and the environmental footprint of the supply chains that produce clothing.

 That prioritisation has translated into concrete regulatory attention.
-Textiles is among the first product groups for which detailed DPP requirements are being shaped.
-Brands that familiarise themselves with the framework now — and begin preparing their data, their suppliers, and their internal processes — will be the ones leading when it becomes mandatory, rather than scrambling.
+In its 2025–2030 ESPR working plan, the European Commission identified textiles, with apparel among the first areas of focus, as a priority product group for future ecodesign requirements.
+Brands that familiarise themselves with the framework now (and begin preparing their data, their suppliers, and their internal processes) will be the ones leading when it becomes mandatory, rather than scrambling.

 The Digital Product Passport in practice

-The exact fields and formats are still being finalised, but the direction is clear: the data has to be verifiable, interoperable, and accessible.
+However, the exact fields, formats and access conditions for textiles are still to be defined in the relevant delegated act and technical specifications.
 It is not enough to hold the information internally.
 It has to be discoverable at the product level by anyone with the right to see it.

 Where we are on the timeline

 The ESPR entered into force in 2024.
-The delegated acts that will specify textile-specific DPP requirements are being developed through consultation and stakeholder engagement.
-Timelines for specific product categories will be confirmed in those acts — but the direction and the intent are not in doubt.
+What comes next is the development of product-specific rules through delegated acts and related implementation work.
+Timelines for specific product categories will be confirmed in those acts.
+But the direction and the intent are not in doubt.

-For brands, the practical question is not whether the DPP will apply, but when, and in what form.
+For brands, the key question is no longer whether this shift is coming, but how much time they will leave themselves to prepare for it.
 Waiting for full clarity before acting is a strategy that leaves very little runway.
-The underlying data work — mapping your supply chain, identifying information gaps, negotiating data-sharing terms with suppliers — takes months or years, not weeks.
+The underlying data work (mapping your supply chain, identifying information gaps, negotiating data-sharing terms with suppliers) takes months or years, not weeks.

 What this means for brands